-DeWalt air compressor, doesn’t want to turn on, this from Justin of El Paso.
+DeWalt air compressor doesn’t want to turn on, this is from Justin of El Paso.

-Please visit the troubleshooting section on the site map page for the page about why air compressors won’t start.
+Please visit the air compressor troubleshooting page here to find out why air compressors won’t start.
 There is a bunch of info there about things you can check on your DeWalt compressor.

-After checking that out, f you are still having problems with your DeWalt air compressor a please add a comment below.
+After checking that out, if you are still having problems with your DeWalt air compressor please add a comment below.

-Power supply is good, tank is empty, no humming, no reset button visible, nothing happens.
-Just stopped working one day, this added by Gabriel of Richmond.
+The power supply is good, the tank is empty, no humming, no thermal reset button visible, nothing happens.
+Just stopped working one day, this was added by Gabriel of Richmond.